 It is therefore safe to assume any renal failure symptoms that arise will be caused as a direct result of one of the above roles ‘failing’ (or being severely compromised).

 Renal Failure Symptoms

 In the beginning, as mentioned, you may not experience or notice anything untoward.
 You may be as doctors classify: asymptomatic (=without symptoms).
 However as kidney function decreases this will begin to change.
 At first you may notice that you are tired throughout the day, even with a good night’s sleep.
-Or you may notice that just seem to hold on fluid which you never used to.
+Or you may notice that you just seem to hold onto fluid which you never used to.
 Though potentially there are numerous renal failure symptoms you could experience and I hope by providing them to you it empowers you, and gives you a “leg up” so that you can change the course of the disease.

 Here are the most common renal failure symptoms (alphabetical order):